 If you struggle with opioid use, know that you are not alone.
-At Restored Path Detox, we understand how difficult opioid withdrawal can be.
+At Restored Path Detox, we understand how difficult opiate withdrawal can be.
 Many symptoms are so severe that people like you who try to quit on their own will return to using within 24 hours.

 The key first step to overcoming opioid addiction is medically monitored detox.
 Our professionals can identify and treat your symptoms immediately.
-At Restored Path Detox, we perform an in-depth initial evaluation and then tailor a treatment plan unique to your needs and recovery goals.
+At Restored Path Detox, we perform an in-depth initial evaluation and tailor a treatment plan unique to your needs and recovery goals.
 We are here to help.

 We provide 24-hour medical supervision and professional care delivered with kindness.
-We ensure you will have a quick, safe, and comfortable detox to begin the next phase in your recovery journey.
+We ensure you will have a quick, safe, and comfortable opiate detox to begin the next phase in your recovery journey.
 If needed, we will administer and carefully monitor FDA-approved medications to reduce the severity of your opiate withdrawal symptoms.

 We match you with a combination of effective detoxification techniques to provide comfortable, caring, and integrated care.
-We’ll prescribe targeted medications to alleviate your withdrawal symptoms while preventing dangerous complications.
+We’ll prescribe targeted medications to alleviate withdrawal symptoms while preventing dangerous complications.

 Medical, mental health, and whole-person assessment